Modeling Interface

 • Menu bar: Parent-child, rename, Focus, Hide Other \ all datum, Reverse selection.

-# Right click at sketch of Feature panel
+# Right click on the sketch of feature panel

 Right-click on the feature panel sketch to bring up a list of shortcut features.